buric/e-sword-bblx-generator/README.md

 }
 ```

 That's it.
-You can now import the generated bblx module to your e-Sward.
+You can now import the generated bblx module to your e-Sword.